Prince-Koladiya09/research_tathagat/README.md

   <img src="https://img.shields.io/badge/License-MIT-green.svg" alt="License">
 </p>

-**Vision-Tuner** is a high-level, research-focused library built on Keras 3 and TensorFlow 2 for rapidly fine-tuning, evaluating, and analyzing state-of-the-art image classification models.
+**cnn_base** is a high-level, research-focused library built on Keras 3 and TensorFlow 2 for rapidly fine-tuning, evaluating, and analyzing state-of-the-art image classification models.

 It moves beyond generic wrappers by providing specialized, architecture-aware classes for both **Convolutional Neural Networks (CNNs)** and **Vision Transformers (ViTs)**, enabling you to leverage advanced, model-specific fine-tuning techniques out of the box.